 Pro-tip: Vinegar is especially needed if you are serving your potato salad cold!
 As a rule of thumb, cold foods need to be seasoned more generously than foods served warm.

-Which vinegar for potato salad?
+Which vinegar for no mayo potato salad?

 The type of vinegar in potato salad depends on personal preference, but you should use an all-purpose vinegar such as white wine, rice wine or even apple cider vinegar.
 Steer clear of flavored vinegars such as balsamic.

-Why add sugar to potato salad?
+Why add sugar do I use in potato salad?

 The difference between a good and great potato salad is a balance of flavors (and textures).
 Adding a sweetener, such as sugar, to the cooking water helps balance out the vinegar.